• Skip to primary navigation

 The new notification obligations according to DAC 6 have been in force since 1 July 2020.
 Although the EU has made it possible to postpone the deadlines in view of the corona pandemic, Federal Minister of Finance Olaf Scholz wants to stick with the existing regulation – probably with the corresponding penalties for late notifications.

-Private Funds, Tax
+Investment Funds, Tax

-by Dr. Andreas Rodin, ehemals POELLATH, Uwe Bärenz, POELLATH, Amos Veith, POELLATH, Dr. Philip Schwarz van Berk, POELLATH, Ronald Buge, POELLATH, Dr. Peter Bujotzek, POELLATH, Dr. Jens Steinmüller, POELLATH, Tarek Mardini, POELLATH, Dr. Sebastian Käpplinger †, POELLATH, Dr. Andreas Gens, POELLATH, Dr. Jan Wulbusch, POELLATH
+by Dr. Andreas Rodin, ehemals POELLATH, Uwe Bärenz, POELLATH, Amos Veith, POELLATH, Dr. Philip Schwarz van Berk, POELLATH, Ronald Buge, POELLATH, Dr. Peter Bujotzek, POELLATH, Dr. Jens Steinmüller, POELLATH, Tarek Mardini, POELLATH, Dr. Sebastian Käpplinger †, POELLATH, Dr. Andreas Gens, POELLATH, Dr. Jan Wulbusch, ehemals POELLATH

 8 July 2020